LayMui/website-hugo/exampleSite/content/english/post/NewCovenant.md

 ## Transitional period from Old into the New Covenant

-How do you understand why Jesus said in Matthew 5:30
+How do you understand what Jesus said in Matthew 5:30

-And if thy right hand offend thee, cut it off, and cast it from thee:

-for it is profitable for thee that one of thy members should perish,

-and not that thy whole body should be cast into hell. - Matthew 5:30
+And if thy right hand offend thee, cut it off, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell. - Matthew 5:30

 How they fit into the **New Covenant** dynamic?

-Jesus is transitioning people from Law thinking and Law keeping into
+Jesus is transitioning people from Law thinking and Law keeping into Grace and Faith thinking.

-grace and faith thinking.

 So it's important to rightly discern and divide the Word of God.